2011 to present

-The new Miller Creative Quad, projected to begin housing students in the Fall 2019 semester, is a mixed-use facility that will provide residence areas for students of all majors as well as space for music, film studies, and the new Windgate Museum of Art (slated to open in 2020).
+The new Miller Creative Quad, which began housing students in the Fall 2019 semester, is a mixed-use facility providing residence areas for students of all majors as well as space for music, film studies, and the new Windgate Museum of Art (slated to open in 2020).

 Hendrix student-athletes continue to compete in NCAA Division III, with the College having become a founding member of the Southern Athletic Association.
 The number of intercollegiate sports teams stands at 21 with the groundwork for the debut of beach volleyball in 2020.